37th (Tyne Electrical Engineers) Searchlight Regiment, Royal Artillery: Mobilisation

 The TA's AA units were mobilised on 23 September 1938 during the Munich Crisis, with units manning their emergency positions within 24 hours, even though many did not yet have their full complement of men or equipment.
 The emergency lasted three weeks, and they were stood down on 13 October.

-When the TA doubled in size following the Munich Crisis, the TEE formed a duplicate unit as a Light Anti-Aircraft (LAA) regiment of the Royal Artillery (RA), designated 37th (Tyne Electrical Engineers) LAA Regiment, RA (TA), which and was still in course of formation at Tynemouth when World War II broke out in September 1939.
+When the TA doubled in size following the Munich Crisis, the TEE formed a duplicate unit as a Light Anti-Aircraft (LAA) regiment of the Royal Artillery (RA), designated 37th (Tyne Electrical Engineers) LAA Regiment, RA (TA), which was still in course of formation at Tynemouth when World War II broke out in September 1939.

-In February 1939 the existing AA defences came under the control of a new Anti-Aircraft Command.
-In June a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
+In February 1939, the existing AA defences came under the control of a new Anti-Aircraft Command.
+In June, a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.
 37th AA Battalion was still in 30 AA Bde, but was now part of newly formed 7 AA Division based in Newcastle.

-By early 1940 the regiment was at Bordon Camp, and at the beginning of May moved to Aldershot to prepare to join the British Expeditionary Force (BEF) in France.
+By early 1940, the regiment was at Bordon Camp, and at the beginning of May moved to Aldershot to prepare to join the British Expeditionary Force (BEF) in France.

 Battle of France

 The Battle of France had already begun when 37 S/L Regiment began embarking.
-Regimental HQ and a composite battery comprising one troop from each battery embarked at Dover on 15 May 1940 and landed at Dunkirk the next day.
-They were followed by 307 Battery, but the rest of the regiment was halted on the road to Dover and returned to Aldershot.
-The Composite Battery and 307 Battery eventually joined RHQ, driving through streams of refugees, but because of the rapid advance of the Germans, they were withdrawn to take up positions protecting Le Havre (307 Bty with 24 lights) and Harfleur (Composite Bty with 13 lights), under 3 AA Bde while the main BEF was being evacuated from Dunkirk.
-On 9 June RHQ and Composite Bty moved again to St Malo, where 37 S/L RHQ took command of the heavy and light AA guns of 23 AA Battery, RA, and was joined by one troop of 307 Bty from the south side of the River Seine.
+Battalion HQ and a composite company comprising one platoon from each company embarked at Dover on 15 May 1940 and landed at Dunkirk the next day.
+They were followed by 307 Company, but the rest of the battalion was halted on the road to Dover and returned to Aldershot.
+The Composite Company and 307 Company eventually joined BHQ, driving through streams of refugees.
+However, because of the rapid advance of the Germans, they were withdrawn to take up positions protecting Le Havre (307 Coy with 24 lights) and Harfleur (Composite Coy with 13 lights), under 3 AA Bde while the main BEF was being evacuated from Dunkirk.
+On 9 June, BHQ and the Composite Coy moved to St Malo, where 37 S/L BHQ took command of the heavy and light AA guns of 23 AA Battery, RA, and was joined by one platoon of 307 Coy from the south side of the River Seine.